National Biodiversity Week

 This event has ended

 National Biodiversity Week is all about connecting you with nature.
-It’s about communicating the importance of biodiversity and providing motivation to play your part in protecting it.
+It’s about communicating the importance of biodiversity and providing motivation and know how to play your part in protecting it.

 It’s also about entertainment!
 Find fun and wonder outdoors with ten days of celebration!

 National Biodiversity Week is organised by the Irish Environmental Network (IEN), with thanks to funding from the National Parks and Wildlife Service (NPWS).
-Events are run by IEN member groups, as well as by Heritage Officers and other local groups.
+Events are run by IEN member groups, as well as by Local Authority Biodiversity Officers, through the Heritage Council's Ceangal programme, NPWS Rangers and other local groups.

 Date: